igrishaev/pg2/docs/pgvector.md

 ## Custom Schemas

-The text above assumes you have installed the `pgvector` extension globally, meaning it is hosted in the `public` schema.
-Sometimes though, extensions are being setup schema-wise, for example only a schema named `sales` has it.
+The text above assumes you have the `pgvector` extension installed globally meaning it is hosted in the `public` schema.
+Sometimes though, extensions are setup per schema.
+For example only a schema named `sales` has access to the `pgvector` extension but nobody else.

-If it's your case and you have installed `pgvector` into a certain schema, the standard `:with-pgvector?` flag won't work.
-By default, PG2 scans the `pg_types` table for the "public.vector" and "public.sparsevec" types.
-Since the schema name is not "public" any longer but "sales", you need to specify it by passing a special option called `:type-map`.
-It's a map where keys are fully qualified type names (either a keyword or a string), and values are predefined instances of the `IProcessor` protocol:
+If it's your case and you installed `pgvector` into a certain schema, the standard `:with-pgvector?` flag won't work.
+By default, PG2 scans the `pg_types` table for the `public.vector` and `public.sparsevec` types.
+Since the schema name is not `public` but `sales`, you need to specify it by passing a special option called `:type-map`.
+It's a map where keys are fully qualified type names (either a keyword or a string), and values are predefined instances of the `IProcessor` interface:

 ~~~clojure
 (def config